-If you reached State Pension age after 5 April 2016, the enhancement for deferring is approximately 5.8 per cent a year (so long as you defer for at least nine weeks) and you do not have the option of taking a lump sum.
-You can only receive the State Pension at the enhanced rate.
+If you reached State Pension age after 5 April 2016, the enhancement for deferring is approximately 5.8 per cent a year (so long as you defer for at least nine weeks).
+You do not have the option of taking a lump sum so you can only receive the State Pension at the enhanced rate.